bcobb/gearup/README.md

 end
 ```

-An application using the Echo worker would send jobs to it using the ability `"gearup.echo"`.
+An application using the worker specified above could send jobs to it using the ability `"gearup.echo"`.

 ## Middleware

-Gearup workers are supported by middleware, which have access to the worker, as well as the `env` given to the worker. [gearman-ruby] provides an API through which workers can send data back to the Gearman server, but I haven't decided if Gearup will expose this API yet, as it hasn't proven terribly useful in production.
+Gearup workers are supported by middleware, which have access to the current ability, as well as the `env` given to the ability, which includes the `data` given by the server. [gearman-ruby] provides an API through which workers can send data back to the Gearman server, but I haven't decided if Gearup will expose this API yet, as it hasn't proven terribly useful in production.

-For instance, the `Gearup::UnpackJSON` middleware uses the [json] gem to `env.data` from JSON before it's passed to the worker, and looks roughly like so:
+For instance, the `Gearup::UnpackJSON` middleware uses the [json] gem to convert `env.data` from JSON before it's passed to the worker, and looks roughly like so:

 ```ruby
 require 'json'